larakaracasu/Poetry-Nook/README.md

 - Lara Karacasu

 ## About
-This repository is a work-in-progress, and just for fun.
+Work-in-progress and just for fun.